In the process of making a decision about your future? If you can't decide whether to go to university, do an apprenti...

 - Advising customers on the safe operation and maintenance of chimneys, appliances and flues

 As a self-employed chimney sweep your earnings will vary according to how much work you have and what you can charge.
 You'll usually work 8.30am to 5.30pm, Monday to Friday, but may work occasional Saturdays.
 You may be busier in spring and autumn.
 Most of your work will be in private houses, but you could also work on heating systems on industrial or commercial premises.
-You'll need to wear a face mask and overalls.
+You'll need to wear a face mask and overalls and you may get extremely dirty.

 There are no set requirements to become a Chimney sweep but you'll usually need to find an experienced chimney sweep to take you on and train you on the job.
 As part of that training, you could complete a Level 2 Certificate in Chimney Sweeping or Level 2 Diploma in Chimney Engineering.